- Who We Serve

-Sometimes, the ability to deliver a great customer experience (CX) happens at the beginning.
-Some combination of skill, strategy, focus and customer obsession mean that an organization “gets it” from Day 1, and continues to focus as they grow and change over time.
+Sometimes, the ability to deliver a great customer experience (CX) happens right out of the gate.
+Some combination of skill, strategy, focus and customer obsession align to show that an organization “gets it” from Day 1.
+And more importantly, they continue to focus as they grow and change over time.

-Of course, these companies with best customer experience include the leaders we all know, such as Amazon, Zappos, Ritz-Carlton and USAA, to name a few.
-This also includes thousands of other less-well-known firms around the world that deeply understand and successfully delight their customers on a regular basis, though on a smaller stage.
+Many of the companies with the best customer experience are the leaders we all know, such as Amazon, Zappos, Ritz-Carlton and USAA, to name a few.
+But they also include thousands of other less well-known firms around the world that deeply understand and successfully delight their customers on a regular basis, though on a smaller stage.

-Unsurprisingly, these companies share several common traits.
+Whether huge or focused, these companies share several common traits.
 Because they all recognize that even if you deliver a great customer experience today, it isn’t going to stay that way on its own.
-They know (as you will discover) that the art and science of customer experience success requires a LOT of ongoing work.
+They know (as you will discover) that the art and science of customer experience success requires a LOT of ongoing adjustment, awareness and work.

-If your firm delivers a great customer experience today – and wants to keep doing so as you grow, or as markets, competitors and customers inevitably change – here are three of the most powerful success factors that enable today’s customer experience leaders to continually lead:
+If your firm delivers a great customer experience today—and wants to keep doing so as you grow, or as markets, competitors and customer habits inevitably change—here are three of the most powerful success factors that enable today’s customer experience leaders to continually lead:

 - Aligned Business, Brand and CX Strategies

-CX leaders’ business, brand, and CX strategies tightly align.
-For example, Apple is a product leader; customer expectations are for innovation.
-And the brand both promises and delivers on those expectations.
+You’ll see that CX leaders always tightly align their business, brand, and CX strategies.
+For example, Apple is a product leader, and customer expectations are for innovation.
+And the brand promises...and delivers*...on those expectations.
 What drives your economic engine is clear.
 Customers know what to expect, and your people know what to deliver.
-You get the idea.